 Much of the weekly initial contact with member schools and individuals is handled by the Administrator, Paul Hansford who works part-time for the Association and he can be contacted via his email address firstname.lastname@example.org or through his office telephone 01243 812134

 The Trustees currently comprise the following people:

-- Ms Alice Hudson Educated at Oxford University (St Hilda’s College) and Institute of Education – London University.
+- Dame Alice Hudson Educated at Oxford University (St Hilda’s College) and Institute of Education – London University.
 An English teacher she became a Head in 2002.
 Twyford Church of England Academies Trust – Executive Headteacher (Acton, London) Trustee of: Villiers Park Education Trust and SCALA Photograph

 - Mr Rob Pavis Chair of Trustees Deputy Head (Pastoral) Gordon's School.
 Gordon's school is a non-selective state boarding school in the heart of Surrey.

 - Revd John Thackray Vice-Chair of trustees and Chair of the Finance Committee Presently Rector of St Mary at the Elms Ipswich Formerly chaplain at King's School, Rochester and former chair of the Schools Chaplains Association committee.
 John was also the Convenor of Chaplaincy Central.